deco3500-2017/assigned-null/README.md

 ### 2.1 Rationale
 Study Mates is a Mobile application that enables university students to connect with each other to study.
 It aims to address two issues that students face while at university, studying effectively and meeting like minded people.

 Common problems with studying include both procrastination and filling in gaps in understanding.
 People have struggled with procrastination going back to ancient civilisations.
 The Greek poet Hesiod, had cautioned not to “put your work off till tomorrow and the day after”, way back around 800 B.C.
-Given the rise of the internet and mobile devices it is clear that procrastination is as rampant as ever.
-While being alone you can always find ways to rationalise postponing the start of your study, i.e checking facebook, watching youtube while you eat.
+Given the rise of the internet and mobile devices it is clear that procrastination is rampant and easier than ever.
+While being alone you can always find ways to rationalise postponing the start of your study, i.e checking facebook, emails and watching youtube in frequent small breaks.

-Study groups have been known to address the issue of procrastination while also providing plenty of benefits to participants.
-Studying alone can seem very monotonous and draining and it is often this idea that makes study unattractive by yourself.
-While studying in a group makes learning feel more enjoyable, fulfilling and engaging given its social nature.
+Study groups have been known to address the issue of procrastination while also providing plenty of other benefits to participants.
+Studying alone can seem very monotonous and draining, it is often this idea that makes study unattractive when alone.
+Whereas studying in a group makes learning feel more enjoyable, fulfilling and engaging given its social nature.
 Another important benefit of group study is that it shares individual's unique talents and insights, allowing group members to learn from each other to fill in gaps in their knowledge.
-While those teaching, are able to reinforce their own knowledge.
+While those who help others by teaching them concepts are able to reinforce their own knowledge.

 The benefit of study mates is that it makes it easy for students to form study groups to significantly improve their study habits while connecting like minded people to help create lasting connections.